Antonio Esfandiari: Early life

 Esfandiari was born in Tehran, Iran.
 When he was nine years old, his family moved to San Jose, California.
 He graduated from Del Mar High School in 1997.
 He then went briefly to jail after he got caught by the police selling marijuana.

 At the age of 19, he changed his name to Antonio, which was adopted from a desire to be a magician.
 Antonio the magician sounded more mystical than Amir the magician.
 At the same time he also had a nose job done to look less foreign.

 He became a professional magician.
 While he was performing magic, he was invited to a game of Texas Hold 'em and started to play poker.
 He has a younger brother, Pasha, who also plays poker.

 Personal life

-Esfandiari is married to Amal Bounahra, daughter of poker pro Badih "Bob" Bounahra.
+Esfandiari is married to Amal Bounahra, daughter of Lebanese-Belizean poker pro Badih "Bob" Bounahra.
 Esfandiari and his wife had a son on January 7, 2015.